 This makes things a bit more interesting for me because I can put the Even More Seat on my Amex card and receive a credit for the full $70.
 Jetblue is a great choice for your preferred Airline Choice because of the way they charge to upgrade to premium economy.
 I find that it’s incredibly easy to use the fee credit with them every year because you pay the Even More Space fee separate from your ticket, which means it counts as a fee.
 Several other airlines do not let you upgrade separately for cash or at all if you booked initially in economy.

 For changes to a higher fare you can call Jetblue and they'll charge you the difference, which has worked for me in the past and should work here since Jetblue crediting cancelled flights to member's travel banks.

 Cash + Points is a redemption option offered to TrueBlue members during the online booking process that allows members to pay for JetBlue-operated flights using a combination of monetary payment and TrueBlue points, you can split the payment between points and put the balance on your American Express Card.
 I've attempted this twice and it's triggered the fee credit both times.

-Last Ditch Effort: Cheap Airfare (very mixed results and data points but worth a shot if the alternative is to lose the credit completely.)
-People have reported that airfare under $150 often works to trigger the credit.
+Last Ditch Effort: Cheap Airfare (somewhat mixed results and data points but worth a shot if the alternative is to lose the credit completely.)
+Many people have reported that airfare under $150 often works to trigger the credit.

 Amex allows you to downgrade premium credit cards to receive a prorated annual fee.
 Last week I did a detailed guide on how to downgrade for each bank, the rules and best options for each premium card.
 It could very well make sense for most people to downgrade Amex Platinum to Amex Gold Cards since you're probably spending way more money on groceries and food delivery.
 As far as the incidental fees, to check whether certain expenses will qualify for a credit check out the specific airlines’ thread on Flyertalk.